Sidheartx/oracleProj/README.md

 # oracleProj
-Build a Price Oracle which checks for the Eth Price -
+Building a EthPrice Oracle which checks for the Eth Price -